 11. Efficient labor costs and restaurant scheduling optimization

-New restaurant management system features, like restaurant-staff-specific custom apps, can create efficient employee scheduling by centralizing employee shift requests, enforcing blackout dates, and reusing custom templates.
+New restaurant management system features, like restaurant-staff-specific custom apps, can create efficient employee scheduling with restaurant scheduling software by centralizing employee shift requests, enforcing blackout dates, and reusing custom templates.
 To optimize labor spend, also consider leveraging “smart scheduling” tools, which suggest labor cost based on historical sales records and future forecasts.

 12. Simplified restaurant accounting and AP automation